agleiss/NecSuff/README.md

 "Degrees of necessity and of sufficiency: further results and extensions, with an application to covid-19 mortality in Austria", Statistics in Medicine.
 2021;40:3352-3366. doi:10.1002/sim.8961

-Gleiss, A, Gnant, M, Schemper, M:
+Gleiss, A, Gnant, M, Schemper, M (2024):
-"Explained variation and degrees of necessity and of sufficiency for competing risks survival data" (submitted)
+"Explained variation and degrees of necessity and of sufficiency for competing risks survival data", Biometrical Journal.
+2024;66:2300140. doi:10.1002/bimj.202300140